Hamilton Beach 58148A Review

-Unfortunately, this blender does struggle with some of the more difficult tasks and can't compete with the top-tier products but also usually costs less than a tenth of the premium appliances, making it a much more attractive bargain option
+Unfortunately, this blender struggles with some of the more difficult tasks and can't compete with the top-tier products — but it's also around a tenth of the price of the premium appliances, making it a much more attractive bargain option.

-For our first set of tests for these blenders, we made three different smoothies and a malt using the same recipe.
-We awarded points based on the quality of the finished drink, with our judges looking at both taste and texture.
+For our first set of blender tests, we made three different smoothies and a malt using the same recipe.
+We awarded points based on the quality of the finished drink, with our judges taking both taste and texture into account.
 The Hamilton Beach 58148A performed quite well, earning an above-average score.

 This blender did exceptionally well with the Oreo malt, producing a great drink after only a minute of blending.
-The texture wasn't quite as smooth as the top models but our judges scored it highly when it came to taste and the ingredients were well incorporated.
-However, we did need to give it just a little bit of assistance to get started and loosen some wedged cookies partway through blending.
+The texture wasn't quite as smooth as the top models, but our judges scored it highly for taste, and the ingredients were well incorporated.
+However, we had to give it a touch of assistance to get started and also loosened some wedged cookies partway through blending.

-This blender did struggle the most with our fruit and oat smoothie, due to its lack of liquid.
-We had to shake the blender pitcher multiple times to get it going and it took a full 90 seconds before it was even close to being acceptably blended.
+This blender struggled the most with our fruit & oat smoothie, a recipe with no liquid.
+We had to shake the blender pitcher multiple times to get it going, and it took a full 90 seconds before it was even close to being acceptably blended.
 Even then, it was still very grainy and had unincorporated oats at the end, but we would consider it a successful smoothie.

 For our next metric, we scored the Hamilton Beach 58148A on its abilities to both crush ice and to make a blended margarita.
 It did very well, earning a score well above average and holding its own with blenders that cost significantly more.

-Moving past actual blending performance, our next group of assessments looked at the ease of use for each of these appliances.
-We awarded points based on the ease of cleaning, the interface, presets, and how difficult it is to remove the lid.
-The Hamilton Beach 58148A is a bit limited when it comes to some of these features but it still merited a score just a tiny bit above average.
+Most people want their kitchen appliances to be easy to use.
+In our convenience metric, we awarded points based on the ease of cleaning, the interface, presets, and how difficult it is to remove the lid.
+The Hamilton Beach 58148A is a bit limited when it comes to some of these features, but it still merited a score just a tiny bit above average.

-We do like that not only the pitcher but also the blade and the lid are safe to put in the dishwasher.
+We appreciate that the pitcher, blade, and lid are all safe to put in the dishwasher.
 We also like that the blade can separate from the base to make it super easy to clean by hand.
-This also severely mitigates the chances of cutting yourself but you do need to make sure the lid is securely attached before blending or risk a catastrophe.
+This also severely mitigates the chances of cutting yourself, but you need to make sure the lid is securely attached before blending or risk a catastrophe.

-However, you do usually need to dry the components on a separate dish drainer, as we don't think there is enough airflow to let it dry on its base.
+However, you should dry the components on a separate dish drainer, as we don't think there is enough airflow to let it dry on its base.
 It is very well labeled, with large text that is easy to read for its low, medium, high, and pulse settings.
 Unfortunately, this blender lacks a digital timer or any presets, so you need to judge the amount of blending time independently.
-We also found that the lid fits very tightly on the pitcher which can make it quite difficult to remove, though handy for minimizing spills while pouring.
+We also found that the lid fits very tightly on the pitcher, making it quite difficult to remove, though handy for minimizing spills while pouring.

 Back to blending performance, our next metric looked at how the Hamilton Beach 58148A did at pureeing.
-To assess this, we made nut butter and tomato soup, as well as seeing if we could actually heat the soup to serving temperature just by blending.
+To assess this, we made nut butter and tomato soup and saw if we could actually heat the soup to serving temperature just by blending.
 This blender again did decently well, earning a score just above average.

-Surprisingly, we found this blender did exceptionally well when it came to making nut butter — something that traditionally stymied the cheaper blenders.
-It did take a little help to get it started but it ran for the full 8 minutes, producing a smooth and creamy almond/peanut butter.
+Surprisingly, we found this blender did exceptionally well at creating nut butter — something that traditionally stymied the cheaper blenders.
+It took a little help to get it started, but it ran for the full 8 minutes, producing a smooth and creamy almond/peanut butter.
 We also liked that it didn't need any assistance from us once it got going and didn't require any additional oil.

-The performance of the Hamilton Beach 58148A dropped a bit with the tomato soup, requiring a decent amount of stirring and prodding to get it started.
-We ran for 6 minutes on high but the resultant soup was quite viscous, requiring significant effort to get it through the sieve.
+The Hamilton Beach 58148A required a decent amount of stirring and prodding to get the tomato soup started.
+We ran for 6 minutes on high, but the resultant soup was quite viscous, requiring significant effort to get it through the sieve.

 It also left just about all of the seeds intact.
-On top of that, we didn't register much of a temperature increase at all, with the soup definitely requiring additional heating before it could be served.
+On top of that, we didn't register much of a temperature increase at all, and the soup definitely required additional heating before serving.